Transitive projective planes and insoluble groups: A framework to prove Theorem A

-\item All primes which divide $|F(G)|$ must also divide $u^2+u+1$. \end{enumerate} \end{lemma} \begin{proof} Suppose that $m_2(G)>1$.
+\item All primes which divide $|F(G)|$ must also divide $u^2+u+1$. \end{enumerate} \end{lemma} \begin{proof} Suppose that the Sylow $2$-subgroups of $G$ are not cyclic or generalized quaternion.
+This is equivalent to supposing that the Sylow $2$-subgroups of $G$ contain a Klein $4$-group.
 Let $N$ be a Sylow $r$-subgroup of $F(G)$, for some prime $r$, and observe that any subgroup of $G$ acts by conjugation on $N$.
 Then \cite[(40.6)]{aschbacher3} implies that a Sylow $2$-subgroup of $G$ does not act semi-regularly on $N$.
 Hence $G$ contains an involution $g$ for which $C_N(g)$ is non-trivial.
 Now $C_N(g)$ acts on $\Fix(g)$, a set of size $u^2+u+1$.
 Because $F(G)$ acts semi-regularly on the points of $\spaceP$ we conclude that $r$ divides $u^2+u+1$. \end{proof}

 We will be interested in the second of these possibilities.
 So for the rest of this subsection we add the following to our hypothesis: \begin{hypothesis} Suppose that $G$ contains an involution and that all primes dividing $|F(G)|$ also divide $u^2+u+1$. \end{hypothesis}